cran-task-views/Psychometrics/Psychometrics.md

     prior distribution assumptions and is thus non-parametric, but it can be combined with Box-Cox power transformations for semi-parametrically modelling the data as well.
+-   The `r pkg("normref")` package is developed for good and easy continuous norming of psychological and educational tests.
 -   A system for the management, assessment, and psychometric analysis of data from educational and psychological tests is implemented in `r pkg("dexter")`, and a GUI via `r pkg("dextergui")`.